-Atherton State High School is proud to offer a full and diverse range of subject offerings within its curriculum structure.
-Beginning in Year 7 students engage in the Australian Curriculum, through the core subjects of English, Maths, Science, Humanities, Japanese and Health and Physical Education, and through the rotation subjects of Art, Drama, Music, Media Arts, Food and Fibre Production, Digital Studies, Agriculture and Design and Technology.
+Atherton State High School is proud to offer a full and diverse range of subject offerings within its Curriculum Structure.
+The structure enables students to continue to specialise whilst ensuring nationally mandated curriculum requirements are met.

+Beginning in Year 7 students engage in the Australian Curriculum, through the core subjects of English, Maths, Science, Humanities and Health and Physical Education, and through the rotation subjects of Art, Drama, Music, Information Communication and Technology, Food and Fibre Production, Japanese, Digital Studies and Design and Technology.

 The focus of the Year 7 and 8 curriculum structure is for students to establish familiarity with the more defined identity of subjects in the secondary context.
-In any given semester, students study two non-core subjects of one semester's duration each, with eight elective subjects being experienced on rotation throughout the two years.
+Students study two non-core subjects for one semester's duration each, with eight subjects being experienced on rotation throughout the two years.
 The rotation ensures students experience a range of discipline areas where they may discover or reinforce areas of interest and ability.